 Smart Cities are undoubtedly the future of urban habitation and various governments have started preparing the roadmap for developing existing cities.

-Geospatial technologies provide the underlying foundation of smart city and ultimately the fabric upon which solution can be built.
+Geospatial technologies provide the underlying foundation of a smart city and ultimately the fabric upon which solutions can be built.
 It provides location which allows pinpointing exactly on the need so that better solution can be applied to it.
 Geospatial technology provides a necessary framework for collecting data and transforming observation in these collections to facilitate software-based solution around smart infrastructure.